xpack/web-jekyll/pages/core/xpm/index.md

 ---
-title: The xPack Project Manager
+title: xpm - the xPack Project Manager
 permalink: /xpm/

 summary: A tool to automate builds and manage dependencies for language neutral, multi-version projects, inspired by npm.